History of the Cayman Islands: Dependency of Jamaica

 The Cayman Islands were officially declared and administered as a dependency of Jamaica from 1863 but were rather like a parish of Jamaica with the nominated justices of the peace and elected vestrymen in their Legislature.
 From 1750 to 1898 the Chief Magistrate was the administrating official for the dependency, appointed by the Jamaican governor.
 In 1898 the Governor of Jamaica began appointing a Commissioner for the Islands.
 The first Commissioner was Frederick Sanguinetti.
-In 1959, upon the formation of the Federation of the West Indies the dependency status with regards to Jamaica ceased officially although the Governor of Jamaica remained the Governor of the Cayman Islands and had reserve powers over the islands.
+In 1959, upon the formation of the Federation of the West Indies the dependency status with regard to Jamaica ceased officially although the Governor of Jamaica remained the Governor of the Cayman Islands and had reserve powers over the islands.
 Starting in 1959 the chief official overseeing the day-to-day affairs of the islands (for the Governor) was the Administrator.
 Upon Jamaica's independence in 1962, the Cayman Islands broke its administrative links with Jamaica and opted to become a direct dependency of the British Crown, with the chief official of the islands being the Administrator.

 In 1953 the first airfield in the Cayman Islands was opened as well as the George Town Public hospital.
 Barclays ushered in the age of formalised commerce by opening the first commercial bank.